sheryever/simple-access-orm/Docs/Roadmap.md

 ## Roadmap
-- Separate SimpleCommand and Repositoy (Testing)
+- Separate SimpleCommand and Repositoy (Done)
-- vitual properties must behave like NotASpParameter marked perperty in Entities drived from StoredProcedureParameters (Testing)
+- vitual properties must behave like NotASpParameter marked perperty in Entities drived from StoredProcedureParameters (Done)
-- Remove StoredProcedureParameters inheritance from Enity Class to make entity more lighter (Testing)
+- Remove StoredProcedureParameters inheritance from Enity Class to make entity more lighter (Done)
 - Add StoredProcedure names with repository method mappings in repository settings
 - Add Sql Generation for Non StoredProcedures command types (Insert,Update,Delete,GetAll and Get)
 - Documentation in reStructuredText on [readthedocs](https://readthedocs.org/)